a-f-lim/Bouncing-Ball-MATLAB-Programs/README.md

     amplitude of table oscillation in mm (A) and computes the heights of the ball's path in between impacts

-BB_bifurcation_(peak/phase)(v,theta_0,A_i,A_f,e,T): takes in the
+BB_bifurcation_(peak/phase)(v,theta_0,Amps,e,T): takes in the
     initial velocity (v)
     table phase shift (theta_0)
-    starting and ending amplitudes of oscillation in mm (A_i and A_f) coefficient of restitution (e)
+    the list of amplitudes of oscillation in mm (Amps) coefficient of restitution (e)
-    period of oscillation in ms (T) and plots the peaks/impact phases of the ball's trajectory as the amplitude varies from A_i to A_f in intervals of 0.0025 mm.
+    period of oscillation in ms (T) and plots the peaks/impact phases of the ball's trajectory as the amplitude varies across the list.